cristocola/Pomodoro_Fusion_v2/TECHNICAL_DOCUMENTATION.md

 The application is a full-featured Pomodoro timer and productivity tool with a web interface and a backend for logging both raw sessions and detailed task progress.
 It is hosted on an EC2 instance.

-### Architecture (Updated)
+### Architecture

-The backend has been significantly enhanced and now uses a **dual-database architecture** to separate simple session logging from the more detailed task management system.
+The backend uses a **dual-database architecture** to separate simple session logging from the more detailed task management system.
 This ensures that legacy systems (like the Android app) that rely on the original, simple log format continue to function without disruption.

 1.  **Web Server (`src/server.py`):** A Flask application that serves the web interface and handles user authentication.
     *   **Authentication:** Manages a user login session.
 The main timer page and the new task dashboard are protected and require a user to be logged in.
     *   **API Proxy:** Acts as a secure proxy for all requests from the frontend to the API server.
 It forwards requests to both the original session logging endpoints and the new task management endpoints.

 2.  **API Server (`src/api_server.py`):** A dedicated Flask application providing a RESTful API for all database operations.
-It is still secured with a secret API key (`X-API-Key: testpassword1`).
+It is secured with a secret API key (`X-API-Key: testpassword1`).
 The API server now manages two separate databases.

 ### Logging System: A Dual-Database Approach

 To maintain compatibility while adding new features, the application now uses two distinct SQLite databases stored in the `/data/` directory.

 **1. Session Logging (`pomodoro_logs.db`) - The Original System**
-This database is intentionally simple and remains unchanged to support existing clients (e.g., the Android app).
 *   **Purpose:** To record the exact timestamp of every completed Pomodoro session.
 It answers the question: "*When* did I work?"
 *   **Table (`logs`):** Contains just an `id` and a `timestamp`.
 *   **Interaction:** An entry is added to this database every time a work timer is successfully completed.
 This system is used by the original "Stats Dashboard" to generate high-level statistics like streaks and heatmaps.

 **2. Task Logging (`task_logs.db`) - The New System**
-This new database provides the foundation for the task-based features aligned with the Pomodoro Technique.
 *   **Purpose:** To track specific tasks, their estimated effort, their actual effort, and their status.
 It answers the questions: "*What* did I work on, and did I estimate it correctly?"
 *   **Table (`tasks`):** Contains columns for `id`, `task_description`, `estimated_pomodoros`, `actual_pomodoros`, `status` ('Pending', 'In Progress', 'Completed'), `created_at`, and `completed_at`.
 *   **Interaction:**